 Clearly, golf-specific exercises are the only way to develop good golf stamina to play nine or eighteen holes.

-Secondly, physical training for golf isn’t achieved on machines anyways!
+Secondly, physical training for golf isn’t achieved on machines anyway!
 So this eliminates the requirements of having a gym membership.

 All you need is a pair of hand weights, exercise tubing, and a stability ball and you’ve got your entire “in-home” golf fitness gym.

-To achieve better golf performance you need to take this minimalistic approach.
+To achieve better golf performance you need to take this minimalist approach.
 If you aren’t a believer yet, just ask yourself if your game has improved in the last 6 months.

 - Be honest.